Classifying minimal vanishing sums of roots of unity: Notation and Preliminaries

 A sorou is said to {\em vanish} if its value is $0$.
 A vanishing sorou is said to be {\em minimal vanishing} if no proper, nonempty subsorou of it is vanishing.
 It is clear that every vanishing sorou can be written as a sum (or equivalently, in the list notation, as a concatenation) of minimal vanishing sorou, though not necessarily in a unique way.

 As mentioned in the introduction, vanishing sorou have been studied by many authors.
-We will classify the minimal vanishing sorou of weight $\le21$.
-This continues and extends the work~\cite{PR98} of Poonen and Rubenstein, who classified the minimal vanishing sorou of weight no more than $12$.
+We will classify the minimal vanishing sorou of weight $\le16$, {and provide computational evidence towards a classification up to weight $21$.} This continues and extends the work~\cite{PR98} of Poonen and Rubinstein, who classified the minimal vanishing sorou of weight no more than $12$.

 The following lemma is a consequence of \cite[Theorem 1]{Man65}. \begin{lemma} The relative order of a minimal vanishing sorou $h$ is a product $p_1p_2\cdots p_s$ of distinct primes $p_1<p_2<\cdots<p_s$. \end{lemma}